Contact interaction treatment of the nucleon Faddeev equation: Nucleon Form Factors: Results

 SCI predictions for nucleon static (low $Q^2$) properties are recorded in Table~\ref{TabcfExpt}.
 In magnitude, the magnetic moments are $\sim 30$\% too small.
 Similar magnetic moment values were reported in Ref.\,\cite{Yao:2024uej} -- $3$-body~R, which used a QCD-connected interaction to define the Faddeev equation and interaction current.
 One may therefore conclude that underestimates of the size of nucleon magnetic moments is a failing of RL truncation.
 This has previously been attributed to a flaw in the RL photon + quark vertex, whose dressed-quark anomalous magnetic moment term is too weak.
 This weakness is corrected in higher-order truncations of the gap equation \cite{Chang:2010hb}.
 Such corrections have been used in studies of mesons \cite{Xu:2022kng} and it may be possible to adapt that scheme to baryons.

 Regarding the other entries in Table~\ref{TabcfExpt}, one sees that, as with mesons \cite{Roberts:2011wy, Chen:2012txa}, the SCI delivers radii that are typically too small in size, \emph{i.e}., hadrons that are too pointlike.
-This is a readily anticipated consequence of using a hard interaction to define all Schwinger functions that enter into the calculation.
-As highlighted by a comparison with Column~2, this SCI shortcoming is immediately remedied by using a QCD-connected quark + quark interaction.
+This is a readily anticipated consequence of using a hard interaction to define all Schwinger functions that enter into the calculation, \emph{viz}.\ a momentum-indepen\-dent interaction produces a momentum-indepen\-dent bound-state amplitude; hence, one must typically find that the associated bound-state form factors are too hard.
+As highlighted by a comparison with Column~2, this SCI shortcoming is immediately remedied by using a QCD-connected quark-quark interaction.
 Notwithstanding, the SCI $3$-body analysis does reproduce the ordering $\langle r_E^2 \rangle^p > \langle r_M^2 \rangle^p$ found via contemporary analyses of existing form factor measurements \cite{Cui:2022fyr}.

-Turning to Figs.\,\ref{figGEMnpA}, \ref{figGEMnpB}, we record that here and hereafter all plots are restricted to the spacelike domain $Q^2\leq 4\,$GeV$^2\approx 5\,\Lambda_{\rm IR}^2$.
+Turning to Figs.\,\ref{figGEMnpA}, \ref{figGEMnpB}, we record that here and hereafter all plots are restricted to the spacelike domain $Q^2\leq 4\,$GeV$^2\approx 5\,\Lambda_{\rm uv}^2$.
 The SCI cannot be realistic on the complement of this domain, whose boundary is already much larger than the interaction's ultraviolet cutoff.
 This is highlighted, \emph{e.g}., by the fact that, again, that SCI Faddeev equation predictions for the overall $Q^2$ dependence of each nucleon form factor is too hard.
 On the other hand, the $3$-body~R calculation delivers results in agreement with data \cite{Arrington:2007ux, Passchier:1999cj, Herberg:1999ud, E93026:2001css, Bermuth:2003qh, Warren:2003ma, Glazier:2004ny, Plaster:2005cx, BLAST:2008bub, Riordan:2010id, Lung:1992bu, Anklin:1998ae, Kubon:2001rj, JeffersonLabE95-001:2006dax, CLAS:2008idi}.